learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Get Started

 Let's work with the "Ada Lovelace" Wikipedia entry.
+We have copied the HTML from Wikipedia and simplified it a bit.
+Let's download this file to your local system.

+1. Download the zipfile of this challenge [here][zip].
+2. Unzip the file on your local system.
+Most operating systems will download and extract the zipfile to either your "Downloads" or "Desktop" directories.
+3. Using a file browser (like OSX's "Finder" or the Windows "File Explorer") find the file `lovelace.html`.
+Double-click it and it should open `lovelace.html` in Chrome.
-We have copied the HTML from a page on Ada Lovelace from Wikipedia and simplified it a bit.
-Open the `lovelace.html` page included in this reading in your web browser.
-You can browse the "local" system by using &#x2318; + o on a Mac or Control + o on other systems and open the `lovelace.html` file.
+4. **Alternatively:** Open up Chrome, use &#x2318; + o on a Mac or Control + o on other systems to browse the local file system.
+Navigagte to `lovelace.html` file and open it.
 We'll be working with this file over the next several instructions.

 First things first, let's try to read the title of the webpage.
 The title is usually just the first header in the web page.
 In HTML, headers are called `h1`